balzss/konyha/sitegen/homepage/docs/setup/locally.md

 sidebar_position: 2
 ---

-# Running locally
+# Install from source

-Running without containers for development or testing
+Running without containers for development or testing.

+### Prerequisites

+- Docker and Docker Compose (for the postgres db)
+- Node

+## Setup

 1. Clone the project: